-In studying English Literature you will develop interest in and enjoyment of the subject through reading widely, critically and independently across centuries, genre and gender.
+In studying English Literature, you will develop interest in and enjoyment of the subject through reading widely, critically and independently across centuries, genre and gender.
 You will consider how writers - including you - succeed in shaping the responses and opinions of others.
 In essence, "The study of English Literature trains the brain and frees the imagination; it is about life and living and just where you fit into the world around you."

-Component One 40 %

-You must study one play by Shakespeare.
-In addition, you are required to study one pre-1900 drama text and one pre-1900 poetry text.
+Component One: Drama and Poetry pre-1900 (40 %) You must study one play by Shakespeare.
+In addition, you are required to study one pre-1900 poetry text.
+At HBK, we study the texts below:

-Set Texts Shakespeare:
+Shakespeare: HAMLET